Keppel Bay and Islands Site Management Arrangements

 This region is a popular recreation and tourism destination, with a focus around Great Keppel Island and several other islands, which provide campsites and other amenities.
 Boating, fishing, camping, diving and snorkelling are the most popular activities in the area.
 Ready access for Central Queensland University and local schools means that the Keppels are a focus for research and education programs.
 A relatively small but longstanding marine aquarium fish and coral collecting industry is also based in the Keppel Bay region.

 Many of the islands in the Keppel Bay region are National Parks and provide camping and day visitor facilities such as toilets and picnic tables.
-Visit the Department of Environment and Research Management for more information.
+Visit the Department of National Parks, Recreation, Sports and Racing for more information.

 Many of the islands are surrounded by fringing reefs.
 In many areas the coral communities are abundant and have an unusually high coral cover (60 to 70 per cent).
 Most areas are dominated by fast growing Acropora species which extend into shallow waters.
 Plate corals and small bommies are also present.

 Reefs within the Keppel Bay region have been affected by both flooding and bleaching events at regular intervals over the last 20 years.
 Most notably, a severe flood devastated reefs in the area in 1991, the mass bleaching events of 1998 and 2002 impacted reefs here, and in the summer of 2006 most sites experienced at least 40 per cent bleaching-induced mortality of corals due to a highly localised and severe warming event.
 Further, during the latter half of 2006 an extreme low tide coincided with a heavy rainfall event killing reef flat corals in several localised bays in the region.